Z-siteA Companion to the Works of Louis Zukofsky

 Gavronsky, Serge.
 “Guillaume Apollinaire Subsumed Under Louis Zukofsky’s Gaze: ‘…listening receptively….’”
 Introduction to The Writing of Guillaume Apollinaire/Le Style Apollinaire (2003): xiii-l.

 LZ appears to have worked on this book during the latter part of 1931, after returning to NYC from his short academic year at the University of Wisconsin, and finished it on 16 April 1932.
-Two of the three parts of the work were published, excluding “Part II—Le Poète Ressuscité” which consists entirely of quotations from throughout Apollinaire’s work, in The Westminster Magazine 22.4 (Winter 1933) and 23.1 (Spring 1934).
+Two of the three parts of the work were published in The Westminster Magazine 22.4 (Winter 1933) and 23.1 (Spring 1934)—excluding “Part II—Le Poète Ressuscité,” which consists entirely of quotations from throughout Apollinaire’s works.
 René Taupin’s French translation of the complete work was published as Le Style Apollinaire (Paris: Les Presses Modernes, 1934), but apparently soon after most of the copies were destroyed in a warehouse fire.